abelcarreras/abelcarreras.github.io/rasci.rst

 from the previous step and performs a diabatization using *method* **3** (DQ) with a *parameter* **1.0** (100% quadrupole).

+.. note:: In the recent versions of Q-Chem, Mulliken analysis of the diabatic/adiabatic states is not calculated by default
+          (including Attachment/Detachment).
+To do this analysis use:
+          **STATE_ANALYSIS=TRUE**

 SOC Natural Transition Orbitals (Spinless triplet density matrix NTOs)
 ----------------------------------------------------------------------